|Ten Problems||Fifteen Problems||Twenty-Five Problems|

 I just made reference to context.
 To illustrate, consider this:

-Magnesium hydroxide is insoluble but the state symbol tells you to consider it as being dissolved.
+Magnesium hydroxide is insoluble but the state symbol tells you the compound is dissolved in water.
 What you do is ignore the insoluble concept and consider only the tiny amount of magnesium hydroxide that does dissolve.
 Since it is ionic, it ionizes 100% and you would write this in an ionic equation:

 Mg2+(aq) + 2OH¯(aq)